 Each platform-specific folder contains standard subfolders (for example, UPM_Profile).
 For more information, see Folder structure of the user store.
 In addition, the UPM_CPS_Metadata subfolder is present.
 This system-created folder contains temporary settings that are shared across operating systems.

 Citrix user profiles cannot be managed across forests.
 They can be managed across domains in the same forest allowing multiple users with the same logon name to access the same resources in the forest.
 This involves uniquely identifying profiles with the

 %USERNAME% variables in the path to the user store.

 However, in this case you must use variables to disambiguate identical logon names when setting the path to the user store.
 To do this, append the domain name variable to the path.
 You must also set permissions on the user store and enable Profile Management’s Processed Groups setting using Active Directory’s Universal Groups.

 You can use a manually defined system variable such as %ProfVer% to set the operating system version.
 Or you can use a Profile Management variable to set the operating system name, bitness, or the profile version.
 For examples of user store paths in AD forests, see Specify the path to the user store.

 The following table provides an overview of how Profile Management localizes and de-localizes folders when profile data is moved to and from the user store.
 Only folder names are localized and de-localized.
 For example, Start menu entries and registry settings are not translated into the correct language by Profile Management.

-This information is relevant only when upgrading from Profile Management 4.x or earlier, when Version 1 profiles may be present.
+This information is relevant only when upgrading from Profile Management 4.x or earlier, when Version 1 profiles might be present.
 Managing Version 1 profiles is not supported in Profile Management 5.0.

 |Version 1 English Folder||User Store Folder||Full Path Relative to the User Profile|